TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

    Work In Progress.
 This flag is not mandatory and must be added before any other keywords; will be removed, once the final version of a change is available.
 Changes marked WIP are never merged.
 An example could be: ``[WIP][TASK] Write some neat comment``.

-Note htat if you want to add a breaking feature which is still work in progress, you would use ``[WIP]!!![FEATURE] Transform Lead to Gold`` as your summary line.
+Note that if you want to add a breaking feature which is still work in progress, you would use ``[WIP][!!!][FEATURE] Transform Lead to Gold`` as your summary line.
 This way it is very easy to see the WIP state; that it is also breaking doesn't really matter at this point.

 [SECURITY]
    Visualizes that a change fixes a security issue.
 This tag is used